NevTrace-org/Easy-Connect/README.md

 The target audience is developers and users of the Qubic ecosystem who want to easily and quickly integrate real time data into their projects.

 - **Free tier**: Monitoring of existing information in a single Qubic smart contract, with limited performance and basic support.
-- **Premium tier**: Full access to the main Qubic smart contracts, parameterization through a user dashboard, receipt of real-time information and having premium support, through a monthly subscription (paid in QUBIC).
+- **Premium tier**: Full access to the main Qubic smart contracts, parameterization through a user dashboard, receipt of real-time information and having premium support.

 ### No-code platforms

 Easy Connect Qubic modules for the main no-code platforms (Make, Zappier, etc.), offering two modalities:
 - **Free tier**: 1,000 ops/mo, 1 active scenario, 15-minute interval.
-- **Premium tier**: Extended usage, advanced features, and premium support.
+- **Premium tier 🕐**: Extended usage, advanced features, and premium support.

 ### Early adoption incentives